-Columbus, OH is one of those cities that kind of has it all.
+Columbus, Ohio is one of those cities that kind of has it all.
 Midwestern hospitality, affordability, tech jobs, beauty—oh, and amazing ice cream.

 It’s a great city to work and live in.
-After graduation, my boyfriend moved to Columbus for a software engineering job.
-There was always something fun to do on the weekends, and yes, we miss the ice cream.
+Many tech workers are choosing to stay in or move to the city for amazing tech jobs in Columbus.
+My boyfriend was one of those software engineers actually, and after graduating college, he made the move to Columbus.
+There's always something fun to do on the weekends, and yes, we miss the ice cream.

 Okay, enough about ice cream (for now).
 Thinking about making a move to Columbus?
 You won’t regret it.
 Check out these 9 reasons why.